divengine/div/README.md

 # Div PHP Template Engine 5.1.6

-by Rafa Rodríguez (rafageist@hotmail.com)

-Div is a [template] engine and [code generator tool] written in [PHP](http://php.net/) and developed by the [Eng.
-Rafa Rodriguez](https://rafageist.github.io) since 2011, that allows the separation of labor between developers and designers, and improve the software development based on [Generative Programming], [Model Driven Architecture] and [Meta programming].
+Div is a [template] engine and [code generator tool] written in [PHP](http://php.net/) and developed since 2011, that allows the separation of labor between developers and designers, and improve the software development based on [Generative Programming], [Model Driven Architecture] and [Meta programming].

 As the designer or developer built templates with some specific tags, other